MichaelThomasWolff/Security-Analyst-Projects-Udacity/Planning for Security Controls/README.md

+**Project 1: Planning for Security Controls**

+For this project we will be assuming the role of an Information Security Analyst for an industrial manufacturing company in the Midwest-US.

+Requirements for this project include:

+* NIST Work Book
+* Security Plan
+* Policy document #1
+* Policy document #2
+* Deployment Plan
+* Network Diagram

 **Technology Overview**

 The companies core infrastructure consists of a series of routers and switches that segment the network into virtual local area networks (vLANs) that are designated by subnets with non-routable IP addresses.